 What about seating, inside or outside?

-After 7 years of living in London and trying afternoon teas across the city, I’m ready to start bringing you the best of the best, the crème of the crop, the “go here and I promise you’ll have a good time.”
+Anyway, after 7 years of living in London and trying afternoon teas across the city, I’m ready to start bringing you the best of the best, the crème of the crop, the “go here and I promise you’ll have a good time.”

 And today, after much research and a lot of cakes, that spotlight is on afternoon tea at St. Ermin’s Hotel in this St. Ermin’s Hotel afternoon tea review.